Our ongoing response to COVID-19

 Clayton Utz office, please advise your usual Clayton Utz contact.

-We are encouraging attendees at meetings not to shake hands.
+We are encouraging attendees at meetings to avoid physical contact and not to shake hands.
 We

 are also providing hand sanitiser in common areas across